web-scheme/web-scheme.github.io/docs/intro.md

 but often that representation is better thought of in terms of trees than lists.

 *List Processor* oversimplifies.

-[^1]: While true that there is no syntactic difference
-      between invoking a function and using syntax, syntax expansion only happens at compile-time,
-      and due to Scheme's lexical scoping,
-      this means all references are easily differentiated by the parser.

 [abstract syntax tree]: https://en.wikipedia.org/wiki/Abstract_syntax_tree
 [*s-expressions*]: https://en.wikipedia.org/wiki/S-expression